evokzh/monadi-libadwaita/doc/style-classes.md

 appear invisible and act as whitespace.
 This can be useful with [toolbars and similar widgets](#toolbars) to separate groups of widgets from each other.

-# Dim Labels
+# Dimmed Widgets

 <picture>
   <source srcset="dim-label-dark.png" media="(prefers-color-scheme: dark)">
   <img src="dim-label.png" alt="dim-label">
 </picture>

-The `.dim-label` style class makes the widget it's applied to partially transparent.
+The `.dimmed` and `.dim-label` style classes make the widgets they're applied to partially transparent.

 The opacity changes between regular and high contrast styles and is represented by the [--dim-opacity](css-variables.html#opacity) variable.
-Use that variable if the style class cannot be used directly.
+Use that variable if the style classes cannot be used directly.

 # Typography Styles